ambiorix-web/slighe/README.md

 (see parameters) then regular expressions must be used.
 The current implementation works for probably 99% of cases but in rare places you may encounter some issues.
+The trick implemented is simply that of lex, take the longer match.

 This is because the job of converting paths to patterns is complicated.